Project Summary

 Sidewalk Survey

-In addition to the Pavement Condition Assessment, Transmap will also use their dual panoramic cameras and HD LIDAR to survey approximately 62 miles of sidewalks.
-This data will be used to update the City’s asset management inventory.
+In addition to the Pavement Condition Assessment, Transmap also used their dual panoramic cameras and high-definition Light Detection and Ranging (LiDAR) technology to survey approximately 62 miles of sidewalks.
+This data was used to update the City’s asset management inventory.

 Project Background

-The City is responsible for repairs and maintenance of approximately 138 centerline miles of paved roads (residential 78%, collector 13%, arterial 9%).
+The City is responsible for repairs and maintenance of approximately 138 centerline miles of paved roads (residential roads make up 78% of the total, collector roads make up 13%, and arterial roads constitute 9%).

 Pavement condition data is a critical component of any pavement management program.
 The various types of distresses (cracks) identified within the pavement are indicators as to the type of maintenance the City will need to conduct immediately and in the future.